matthijsruben/NeuralNets/README.md

 Next, the model is compiled using the optimizer 'adam', because 'adam' nicely incorporates both 'SGD with momentum' and 'RMSProp'.
 'Momentum' uses the exponentially weighted moving average of a time series of gradients in order to accelerate the approach to the (local) minimum of the loss function and to dampen the oscillating effect in pathological curvatures on the surface of the loss function, such as ravines.
 'RMSProp' automatically performs simulated annealing in the learning parameter, such that weight update steps become smaller when approaching a minimum.
 'Adam' nicely combines the two, which is the reason it is chosen.
 Currently, 'sparse_categorical_crossentropy' is chosen as the loss function, which is a rather arbitrary choice.
 Also, the accuracy metric, which calculates how often prediction equals lables (actually it calculates the fraction of correct predictions), is specified in order to keep track of its value each epoch.

-Lastly, the trainig is started, where 5 epochs are specified (which is a rather low amount of epochs).
+Lastly, the training is started, where 5 epochs are specified (which is a rather low amount of epochs).

 Finally, the first 5 images from the test (validation) data are visualised as an image, where both the label and prediciton of the network are displayed.